sosandroid/PLC_clockSync_modbus/readme.md

 pip install pymodbus pyyaml
 ````

-### Windows notes

 Run from a console with network access to PLCs.
-No admin rights are needed (the script does not set the host time).
-Ensure outbound UDP 123 (NTP) and TCP 502 are allowed by the firewall (if NTP and PLC access are required).

-### Linux notes

 No root rights are needed (the script does not set the host time).
 Ensure outbound UDP 123 and TCP 502 are permitted.